 Silver cobs were minted in denominations of 1/2, 1, 2, 4, and 8-reales and gold cobs were minted in denominations of 1, 2, 4, and 8 escudos.
 Some cobs were struck with a date, and most show a mintmark and an initial or monogram for the assayer, the mint official who was responsible for weight and fineness.
 The cross side (Florenzada, Greek or Jerusalem cross) featured 2 lions for Leon and 2 castles for Castile symbolizing the unification of Spain.
 The cross also symbolized the union of church and state and was a statement that Spain was the most powerful Catholic nation in the world.

-The reverse side of the early type cobs pre-1652 featured the great Hapsburg shield Coat of Arms for ruling monarch at the time of minting.
+The reverse side of the early type cobs pre-1652, featured the great Hapsburg shield Coat of Arms for the ruling monarch at the time of minting.
 The coat of arms of each Monarch would change due to wars, treaties and marriages and are now used to identify and date cob coins without inscribed dates.
-After 1652 reverse side of the later Peru cob coins were dated and depict the imaginary Pillars of Hercules at the Straights of Gibraltar with the letters PLV-SVL-TRA which stands for plus ultra or "more beyond".
-Spain was stating that they controlled most of the new world.
+After 1652, the reverse side of the later Peru cob coins were dated and depict the imaginary Pillars of Hercules at the Straights of Gibraltar, with the letters PLV-SVL-TRA, which stands for plus ultra or "more beyond".
+Spain was stating that they controlled most of the New World.

 Size and shape were immaterial, which means that most cobs are far from round or uniform in thickness.
 The irregular shape invited clipping, and it was usually below legal weight.
 Cobs however were generally accepted as good currency all around the world and were the exact coins pirates referred to as "pieces of eight" (8 reales) and "doubloons", meaning double (any gold cobs but originally 2 escudos).